Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the LibSass version 3.6.4;
-   Fixed a error #35 “Unable to load DLL 'libsass' on Windows Server 2008 R2”.
+   2. Fixed a error #35 “Unable to load DLL 'libsass' on Windows Server 2008 R2”.
       Special thanks to Herman Kan.

    ============
    PROJECT SITE